-- Motion doesn’t matter.
+- Motion Isolation.
 Beds made from this special material limit motion transfer.
 If your partner shifts positions or gets out of bed, you are less likely to notice their movement.
+Some memory foam mattresses will even offer additional edge support.
 You can’t say that about a spring mattress.

 - It’s a great fit for adjustable beds.
-Some of the best adjustable beds have been growing in popularity over the past few years, and memory foam mattresses remain one of their most compatible partners.
-That’s because they readily flex with the adjustable base and contour to the base’s different positions without compromising durability.
+Some of the best adjustable beds have been growing in popularity over the past few years.
+Memory foam mattresses remain one of their most compatible partners.
+This is because they flex with the adjustable base without compromising durability.
 You’ll be comfortably supported whether you sleep flat or at an angle.

 - Upkeep is easy.
-Because it isn’t prone to sagging or lumpy spots, there’s no need to bother with rotating or flipping your mattress every month to keep it uniformly comfortable.
+Because it isn’t prone to sagging or indentations, there’s no need to bother with rotating a memory foam mattress.
 It’s nice to have one less chore to check off your list, isn’t it?